Quantum Self-Attention Neural Networks for Text Classification: Method

 According to the definition of the Quantum Self-Attention Layer, for a sequence with $S$ words, we need $S(d+2)$ Pauli measurements to obtain the $d$-dimensional value vectors as well as the queries and keys for all words from the quantum device.
 After that, we need to compute $S^2$ self-attention coefficients for all $S^2$ pairs of words on the classical computer.
 In general, QSANN takes advantage of quantum devices' efficiency in processing high-dimensional data while outsourcing some calculations to classical computers.
 This approach keeps the quantum circuit depth low and thus makes QSANN robust to low-level noise common in near-term quantum devices.
 This beneficial attribute is further verified by numerical results in the next section, where we test QSANN against noise.

 In short, our QSANN first encodes words into a large quantum Hilbert space as the feature space and then projects them back to low-dimensional classical feature space by quantum measurement.
 Recent works have proved rigorous quantum advantages on some classification tasks by utilizing high-dimensional quantum feature space \cite{liu2021rigorous} and projected quantum models \cite{huang2021power}.
-Thus, we expect that our QSANN might also have the potential advantage of digging out some hidden features that are classically intractable.
-In the following section, we carry out numerical simulations of QSANN on several data sets to evaluate its performance on binary text classification tasks.
+Thus, we expect that our QSANN might also have the potential advantage of digging out some hidden features that are classically intractable. {Furthermore, the low-parameter variational quantum circuit exhibits the ability to achieve low generalization error \cite{qi2023theoretical} with few training data \cite{caro2022generalization}, providing further evidence for the effectiveness of our QSANN method.} In the following section, we carry out numerical simulations of QSANN on several data sets to evaluate its performance on binary text classification tasks.